!Important Message from Better Health Chiropractic regarding COVID-19 (Novel Coronavirus) - Read More

 Note: Physical therapy and rehabilitation therapy will often be used interchangeably.
 While the terms are quite similar, it is helpful to note which is meant within the context of any text.
 Here the terms ‘physical therapy’ will be used to discuss the field of study of physical therapy.
 The term rehabilitative therapy (or rehabilitative physical therapy) notes care that is designed to use physical therapy practices for the benefit of patients.

-What is chiropractic care?
 Chiropractic care works to reduce pressure within the body, alleviate pain and inflammation, align the spine, and bring healing to the body as a unit.
-The goal of chiropractic work is to draw a patient’s spine and complete musculoskeletal system into alignment naturally.
+The goal of chiropractic work is to draw a patient’s spine and complete the musculoskeletal system into alignment naturally.
 Chiropractic care is centered around solving mechanical disorders found throughout the musculoskeletal and neuromuscular systems.

 The process of healing is accomplished through the use of chiropractic adjustments and specialized treatments as needed per a patient’s needs.
 Decompression, ultrasound, muscle stimulation, exercise instruction, and the inclusion of nutrients may be included in the care of clients.